Skryje (Rakovník District): Sights

 Skryje is known for paleontological and geological research.
 The first mention of the collection of local fossils comes from 1832.
 The village became famous when French geologist Joachim Barrande discovered rich fossil deposits of trilobites in the close surroundings of the village, when he was surveying the terrain for a horse-pulled railway.

 Today there is the Monument to Joachim Barrand, which is a small museum with paleontological and geological exposition.
-Part of the museum is dedicated to a country life at the turn of 19th and 20th century in Skryje and its surroundings.
+Part of the museum is dedicated to a country life in Skryje and its surroundings in the early 20th century.

 There is also an educational trail dedicated to fossil sites and creatures whose fossils have been found here.
 It is still possible to find fossils in several places.

 The Church of Saint Michael the Archangel was first mentioned in 1350, already as a parish church.
 The current Baroque building dates from 1713.